How to Get Into Stanford: Data & Acceptance Rate & Strategies

 The gender breakdown of current undergraduates is as follows:

-Stanford’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who were admitted was 80% for the Class of 2025, placing it behind Harvard University (85%) and Yale (83%) for the highest figure of any school in the country.
-Dartmouth and Penn both have yield rates between 70-77%.
+Stanford’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who were admitted was 84% for the Class of 2026, placing it right beside Harvard University and Yale for the highest figure of any school in the country.
+Dartmouth and Penn both have yield rates between 70-80%.
 Elite schools like Duke, Notre Dame, and Cornell sport yields above 60%.

 Tips for Applying to Stanford